Yalantis/GuillotineMenu/README.md

 optional func animatorWillStartDismissal(animator: GuillotineTransitionAnimation) }
 ```
-Your can do whatever you want alongside menu is animating.
+You can do whatever you want alongside menu is animating.

 ### Compatibility

-iOS 8
+iOS 8, 9

-#### Version: 2.0
+#### Version: 2.0.0

 ### License

 The MIT License (MIT)

-Copyright (c) 2015 Yalantis
+Copyright (c) 2016 Yalantis

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal